midpark/idea-box/sony-ericsson-w660i-remastered.md

 # Software
 The phone would run a custom ARM Linux OS (that would be a fork of Alpine Linux) that would be built for this device.
 This would allow it to easily install and make software for it.
 The OS' kernel would require the information of the phone's hardware programmed/embedded into it.

+## Applications
+Preinstalled apps:
+- Web browser (Chromium)
+- Camera
+- Call application
+- Messaging application
+- Gallery/Photos application
+- File manager
+- Terminal emulator

+## Root privileges
+Root access would be disabled by default.
+There would be a terminal program/executable that would be available for download by the manufacturer that would use a special kernel call that is not available elsewhere in the system to trigger the root permission activator.

 ## Interface
 ### Functionality
 **Home screen / Standby**